-Thanksgiving has always been my favorite holiday whether it’s filled with family members or it’s just a few of us.
+Thanksgiving has always been my favorite holiday whether it’s filled with family members or it’s just a few people.
 That’s because it’s all about giving rather than receiving.
-Life may be hard sometimes but I know that I’m grateful for my health, my family, and life itself.
+Life can be challenging sometimes but I will always be grateful for my health, my family, and life itself.

-Enjoy these Thanksgiving recipes and feel free to pass them on to family and friends.
+Enjoy these Thanksgiving recipes and please, pass them on to others.

 Roasted Turkey with Herb Marinade and Gravy with Mushrooms and Sherry

 This herb-marinated roasted turkey recipe is the best turkey recipe I’ve ever made.
-A friend, who has since passed away, turned me on to it years ago.
-Since then, my family has made it a tradition to serve it for holiday gatherings because it’s savory and so tasty!
+It was given to me by a friend who has since passed on.
+Members of my family have made it a tradition to serve it for holiday gatherings because it’s so savory and tasty!
 The 24-hour marinade is a combination of fresh herbs, lemon juice, mustard, and garlic.
-Leave it in the refrigerator at night and then roast it the following morning.
+Leave it in the refrigerator at night and then roast your bird the following morning.

 My brother sometimes smokes it outdoors.
 Either way, it’s beyond yummy!
-You’ll also find a recipe for mushroom gravy made with sherry on the same page that’s a perfect complement for the turkey.
+You’ll also find a recipe for mushroom gravy made with sherry on the same page that’s a perfect complement to the turkey.

 Click here to print out my turkey and gravy recipes.